7 Tips That Will Increase Email Click-Through Rate And Improve Leads

 To have a higher click-through rate, an email needs to be readable.
 It is as simple as that.

-Unlike using a VoIP phone for home and office, email marketing has a visual aspect.
+Unlike using a VoIP or virtual phone system for home and office, email marketing has a visual aspect.
 This can either win or lose a potential lead.

 Remember the days of getting leaflets through the door?
 If one looks tacky or uses low-res images, where does it go?
 In the bin.